flootsmcdoots/RDvZBot/README.md

-# NightfallBot
+# RDvZBot
-A bot to run on the Nightfall Server
+A bot to run on the Retro DvZ Server